-In August 1982, the International Astronomical Union (IAU) General Assembly adopted a value of k=0.2725076 for the mean lunar radius.
-This value is now used by the Nautical Almanac Office for all solar eclipse predictions [Fiala and Lukac, 1983] and is currently the best mean radius, averaging mountain peaks and low valleys along the Moon's rugged limb.
-The adoption of one single value for k is eliminates the discontinuity in the case of annular-total eclipses and ends confusion arising from the use of two different values.
+In August 1982, the IAU General Assembly adopted a value of k=0.2725076 for the mean lunar radius.
+This value is currently used by the Nautical Almanac Office for all solar eclipse predictions [Fiala and Lukac, 1983] and is currently the best mean radius, averaging mountain peaks and low valleys along the Moon's rugged limb.
+In general, the adoption of one single value for k is commendable because it eliminates the discontinuity in the case of annular-total eclipses and ends confusion arising from the use of two different values.
 However, the use of even the best 'mean' value for the Moon's radius introduces a problem in predicting the true character and duration of umbral eclipses, particularly total eclipses.
 A total eclipse can be defined as an eclipse in which the Sun's disk is completely occulted by the Moon.
 This cannot occur so long as any photospheric rays are visible through deep valleys along the Moon's limb [Meeus, Grosjean and Vanderleen, 1966].
 But the use of the IAU's mean k guarantees that some annular or annular-total eclipses will be misidentified as total.
 A case in point is the eclipse of 3 October 1986.
-Using the IAU value for k, the Astronomical Almanac identified this event as a total eclipse of 3 seconds duration when it was, in fact, a beaded annular eclipse.
-Since a smaller value of k is more representative of the deeper lunar valleys and hence the minimum solid disk radius, it helps ensure the correct identification of an eclipse's true nature.
+The Astronomical Almanac identified this event as a total eclipse of 3 seconds duration when it was, in fact, a beaded annular eclipse.
+Clearly, a smaller value of k is needed since it is more representative of the deeper lunar valley floors, hence the minimum solid disk radius and helps ensure that an eclipse is truly total.

 Table of Contents